adegokeisrael/MFA1/U2F SERVER/README.md

 npm install
 ```

-Note that the demo uses https connections.
+Note that these implementation uses https connections.
 A sample self-signed certificate is included.
 You can generate your own self-signed certificate by
 ```
 openssl ecparam -genkey -out sslcert/private-key.pem -name prime256v1 openssl req -x509 -new -key sslcert/private-key.pem -out sslcert/server.pem